Protecting Trees During Construction

 Avoid Soil Fills

 When excessive amounts of soil are added around a tree base, the additional soil interferes with normal air and moisture circulation to the roots (Figure 7).
 Soil fills subject roots to improper gas exchange and can lead to carbon dioxide or toxic gas buildup.
-Minor fills (less than 3 inches) will not harm most trees.
-The topsoil should be high in organic matter and have good drainage properties -- it should not be clay.
+Minor fills with topsoil of less than 8 cm (3 inches) will not harm most trees.
+The topsoil should be high in organic matter and have good drainage properties—it should not be clay.
 Major changes in grading require an air supply to the roots.
 This can be accomplished with a drywell.

 Early symptoms of decline from excessive fill are small leaf size and premature fall coloration.
 Dieback of twigs and progressive dying of larger stems in the upper crown also occurs.
 This dieback may not be noticed for several years, depending on tree species and initial tree health.